-The 2019 VASA approach also includes a strong emphasis on stakeholder engagement.
-To learn more about the stakeholder engagement activities, see this VASA blog.
+The 2019 VASA approach also included a strong emphasis on stakeholder engagement.
+To learn more about the stakeholder engagement activities, see this first VASA blog.

-For more information about the 2019 Nigeria VASA, please contact firstname.lastname@example.org
+For more information about the 2019 VASA, please contact email@example.com

 - Adewemimo A, Kalter HD, Perin J, Koffi AK, Quinley J, Black RE (2017) Direct estimates of cause-specific mortality fractions and rates of under-five deaths in the northern and southern regions of Nigeria by verbal autopsy interview.
 PLoS ONE 12(5): e0178129. https://doi.org/10.1371/journal.pone.0178129